Back To Search Results

 (4) satisfy other reasonable requirements imposed by the board.

-C. A public service license shall be valid for a period of time not to exceed twelve months.
-A public service license may be renewed by the board.
+C. A public service license is valid for a period not to exceed 12 months and may be renewed by the board.

 D. An applicant for a public service license shall pay the required fees set forth in Section 61-6-19 NMSA 1978."